WallaceMartinsTI/AgileDex/README.md

 ## 💿 Installation

 1. Clone this repository:

 ```bash
 git clone https://github.com/WallaceMartinsTI/AgileDex.git
 ```

+2. Open the project in Android Studio.
+3.
+4. Build and run the application on an emulator or physical device.

 ## 🧾 Final Notes

+The app has been tested on the following devices:
+- Xiaomi Redmi Note 13 (Physical Device)
+- Pixel 8 Pro (AVD - Android Virtual Device | Android API 35 x86_64)

 Developing AgileDex helped me gain more experience with API consumption, dealing with theme differences and my overall development skills.
 I was pleased with the result achieved and I want to implement future improvements as soon as possible.

 <br />